Illinois painter Sally Wille’s Full Color Beach Day is the Glen Arbor Arts Center’s iconic 2020 Manitou Music Poster image.

 For more than two decades, Wille and her family have divided their year between a home in Glencoe, Illinois, and Glen Arbor.
 She earned a BFA from the University of Arizona, and worked as a graphic designer and art director for Northern Trust Bank and Beltone Electronics before raising her family.

 Wille’s painting was selected by the GAAC’s Manitou Music Poster Committee from a field of 25 entries.
 The poster competition is open to all GAAC members.
 Applications for the 2021 poster competition are online at GlenArborArt.org/FOR ARTISTS, and will be available for review in early May 2020.
 Deadline for submissions is September 17.
-Copies of the 2020 poster will be available in the spring.
+Copies of the 2020 poster are available now.
 The poster price is $18.